 There was no way that poor me graduating in the Philippines wielding a random degree can conceivably compare to that.

-But what my father latched on in this story due to the inspiration of RDPD were college, drop-out, and rich.
+But what my father latched on were the words: college, drop-out, and rich.

 What happened was by enrollment, I chose the degree which I felt was “me”, had the cutest uniforms in the university, and with almost zero employment opportunities (I was a dumb kid).